cfug/dio/plugins/cookie_manager/README.md

 `CookieManager` Interceptor can help us manage the request/response cookies automatically.
 `CookieManager` depends on the `cookie_jar` package:

-> The diox_cookie_manager manage API is based on the withdrawn
+> The dio_cookie_manager manage API is based on the withdrawn
 > [cookie_jar](https://github.com/flutterchina/cookie_jar).

 You can create a `CookieJar` or `PersistCookieJar` to manage cookies automatically,